tarwn/lessthandot-hugo/blogs/content/posts/2009-12-31-using-variables-in-ssis.md

 ## Variables in a script task

 The script task in our example shows just how we can access variables in this powerful task.
 When we open the script task editor, we will see in the initial panel that there are two types of protocols to access variables; ReadOnlyVariables and ReadWriteVariable.
 These settings allow us to set explicitly set how the variables are used.
 ReadOnly will provide a constant while ReadWrite allows for this to truly act as a variable type we can assign values to and manipulate values to.
-For this exercise we’ll show both examples.
+For this exercise we'll show both examples.
 In order to log the file processing, we will extract the name and set the value of a processed variable.
 The processed variable setting will be used later for notification usage to show us how to work with variables in the script task.

 We want focused_fil to be a constant in our script task so add it to the ReadOnlyVariables collection.
 Next add a variable to the package container scope named _processed_ as a string data type and in the ReadWriteVariables collection.
 This will be used to determine what we email the DBA to state if the file was processed.